Vasil Delov

-Vasil Petrov Delov (December 25, 1861 – November 16, 1938) was a 20th-century Bulgarian officer and major general.
+Vasil Petrov Delov (25 December 1861 – 16 November 1938) was a 20th-century Bulgarian officer and major general.

 Biography

-Vasil Delov was born on December 25, 1861, in the town of Kotel, Vasil was the child of his father, Petar Hadjinikolov and mother, Teodora Krastevich.
+Vasil Delov was born on 25 December 1861 in the town of Kotel, Vasil was the child of his father, Petar Hadjinikolov and mother, Teodora Krastevich.
 The paternal family is from the family of Georgi Rakovski.
 His mother was the sister of Gavril Krastevich.
 He received his primary education in his hometown.
 He graduated from Aprilov High School.
 Initially he studied in his hometown, and then at the Gabrovo High School until its closure.
 Then he went to Tulcea to study.

 During the Russo-Turkish War (1877-1878) he was in the town of Tulcea.
 There he prepared to study in Russia under Sava Dobroplodni.
 He spoke French, German and Russian and was Secretary of the Tulcea Bulgarian Municipality in 1878.

 In 1879, he graduated with the first class of the Vasil Levski National Military University in Sofia.
 Actual military service began in the 20th Infantry Company of Varna in 1879.
 He is actively involved in the construction of the Bulgarian Land Forces.
 He published The Ordinary Soldiers in the Infantry, which was the first training manual in the Bulgarian Army.
 Followed by "Guide for non-commissioned officers in the study of loose formation", "Trenches for infantry with drawings", "Guide for officers in training in fencing", "Table for fighting with a knife with drawings", "On disciplinary sanctions and gymnastics".
 He was awarded the Order of Merit.
 Company commander in the Varna company.

 During the Serbo-Bulgarian War of 1885 he was commander of the 2nd Company of the 8th Primorski Infantry Regiment.
-In the Battle of Tsaribrod on November 11 and 12 he commanded the section of Babina Glava Peak.
+In the Battle of Tsaribrod on 11 and 12 November he commanded the section of Babina Glava Peak.
 Under heavy enemy fire, occupying the opposite Neshkov Peak, he decided to attack it, despite orders from the High Command to wait for reinforcements.
 As a result of the attack, the summit was captured and the Serbian army was forced to withdraw to Pirot.
 He was awarded the Order of Courage IV degree. is serving in the 24th Black Sea Infantry Regiment as a company commander.